FAQ on Immigration and Education

 • Unfortunately, undocumented individuals without Deferred Action for Childhood Arrivals (DACA) cannot legally be employed to teach in schools (public, private or charter) via standard payroll.
 However, it may be possible to work as an independent contractor.
 See answer to FAQ A4 above.

 • The UFT opposes the repeal of DACA and will work with the American Federation of Teachers (AFT) to protect DACA-protected employees from wrongful termination should DACA ever be rescinded, according to this resolution.
-Moreover, the UFT’s stance is to advocate for a “fair, sensible and humane immigration reform.”
+According to their 2016 resolution in support of immigrant students, the UFT's stance is to advocate for a “fair, sensible and humane immigration reform.”

 • It’s important to speak to a trusted immigration attorney for a legal screening to see if you qualify for any immigration benefit.